Q&A: The murder of Pat Finucane

 Barrett later confessed in court to killing Mr Finucane and was sentenced to 22 years' imprisonment in September 2004.

-The de Silva report is not a new inquiry but rather a review of all the existing documentation on the Finucane murder.
+The de Silva report of 2012 was not a new inquiry but rather a review of all the existing documentation on the Finucane murder.

-Why have the Finucane family refused to support the review?
+Why did the Finucane family refused to support the review?

 The Finucane family have campaigned for a full public inquiry into the murder for many years and have repeatedly insisted that they will not accept anything less.